- Reese's whole "I traveled across time for you, Sarah. I love you. I always have" and pretty much that whole ensuing scene.

 - Kyle Reese has a literal Pet the Dog Meaningful Background Event moment while Sarah is getting them a hotel room.
 That same dog actually saves their lives later.

 - It's a brief moment, but during Kyle's flashback to the bunker and just before a T-800 starts shooting up the place, some kids are playing with toy pistols and aim them at Kyle.
-Even in his weary, fatigued state, he still has the humanity to playfully aim back at them.
+Even with his weary state (and his upbringing in a nightmare world), he still has the humanity to playfully aim back at them.
 If he had survived the final battle, he would likely have been an excellent father to John.

 Heartwarming / The Terminator